Lake Athens

-Lake Athens is a 1,799 acre reservoir located on the east sie of Athens, Texas in Henderson County.
+Lake Athens is a 1,799 acre reservoir located on the east side of Athens, Texas in Henderson County.

 The Texas Freshwater Fisheries Center is located on the north shore of the lake.
 The lake is located in the Neches River Basin on Flat Creek (a tributary of the Neches River).
 It has a maximum depth of 50 feet.

 Lake Athens Dam has a length of 3,000 feet and a maximum height of 67 feet.
 The drainage area contained by the dam is 21.6 sqmi.

 History

 The Lake Athens reservoir was constructed in 1962.
 The Athens Municipal Water Authority oversees Lake Athens and Lake Athens Dam.
 The construction of the dam began on September 25, 1961, and was completed in May 1963.
 The design engineer for the dam project was Wisenbaker, Fix, and Associates.
 The contractor for the project was Elm Fork Construction Co.
 Lake Athens was built for recreation, flood control, and water supply.
 The Caddoan Indians lived in the region and made pottery out of clay deposits in the area.
 The name "Athens" came from the city Athens, Greece.
 This name was suggested by Dulcina A. Holland in 1850.